ByAUJay

 - Auditability:

-- Writes to a verifiable transparency log (Rekor v2/SCITT); provides inclusion/consistency proofs and retention policy mapping to AI Act/CPPA. (blog.sigstore.dev)
+- The system writes to a verifiable transparency log (Rekor v2/SCITT) and provides inclusion/consistency proofs.
+It also maps retention policies to the AI Act/CPPA.
+Learn more at: blog.sigstore.dev.

 - Anchoring: